Queens Premises Liability Lawyers

 We are eager to show you what we may be able to achieve in your claim.
 Don’t hesitate to reach out to us with any questions you may have.

-How Long Do You Have to File a Premises Liability Claim in Queens, NY?
+How Long Do You Have to File a Premises Liability Claim in New York?

-In other types of premises liability accidents in Queens, you may have up to three years to file a claim.
+In other types of premises liability accidents, you may have up to three years to file a claim.
 This is why it is critical that you contact a lawyer right away.
 The sooner we can get started, the greater your chances of successfully filing before the deadline will be.

-Contact the Dansker & Aspromonte Associates office today to arrange your initial case review.
-Let us determine if you have a viable claim against a property owner, manager, or operator in Queens.
+Contact the Dansker & Aspromonte Associates LLP office today to arrange your initial case review.
+Let us determine if you have a viable claim against a property owner, manager, or operator.